playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-element-reference/index.md

 ## Step 5: Adding Polish {#challenge-step-5}

 Our tooltip works now!
-But being honest, it's a bit plain looking without much styling.
+But, being honest, it's a bit plain-looking without much styling.

 Let's fix that by adding: